khusmann/interlacer/README.md

 variables as character vectors and doing a bunch of string comparisons and type conversions to make sense of them.

-`interlacer` provides functions that load variables from interlaced data sources into a new `interlaced` column type that holds values and `NA` reasons in separate *channels* of the same variable.
-In most contexts, you can treat `interlaced` columns as if they were regular values: if you take the `mean` of an interlaced column, for example, you get the mean of its values, without its missing reasons interfering in the computation.
+interlacer provides functions that load variables from interlaced data sources into a special `interlaced` column type that holds values and `NA` reasons in separate *channels* of the same variable.
+In most contexts, you can treat `interlaced` columns as if they were regular
+values: if you take the `mean` of an interlaced column, for example, you get the mean of its values, without its missing reasons interfering in the computation.

 Unlike a regular column, however, the missing reasons are still available.
 This means you can still filter data frames on variables by